-Housing segregation was formalized when John Pinkett, Jr., an African American student from Washington D.C, was refused the room his parents paid for the first day of his freshman year.
+Housing segregation was formalized when John Pinkett, Jr., an African American student from Washington D.C, was refused the room in newly-built Pioneer Hall that his parents paid for the first day of his freshman year.
 Lotus Coffman’s vision for a liberal education explicitly rejected integration.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at firstname.lastname@example.org